-When a tooth becomes infected as a result of bacterial invasion, there is pus accumulation in the mouth which is called an abscess.
+When a tooth becomes infected as a result of bacterial invasion, there can be pus accumulation in the mouth.
+This is called an abscess.

 What Is Clindamycin Used For?

-Clindamycin is a strong antibiotic that is used for treating and preventing many infections such as ear infections, sinus infections, meningitis, community-acquired pneumonia, tooth infections, joint and bone infections, infections in the stomach region and a host of others.
+Clindamycin is a strong antibiotic that is used for treating and preventing many infections such as ear infections, bone infections, sinus infections, meningitis, community-acquired pneumonia, and tooth infections.

 It belongs to a group of medicines known as lincosamide or lincomycin antibiotics and works by stopping bacteria from producing the protein they need to multiply and spread infection in the body.
 It is available in capsules, cream, suppositories and also injections.

-Antibiotics such as penicillin or amoxicillin are most commonly used to treat tooth infections but in cases of allergy or when you haven’t had success with penicillin antibiotics, clindamycin becomes the drug of choice.
+Antibiotics like amoxicillin are most commonly used to treat tooth infections but in cases of allergy or when you haven’t had success with penicillin antibiotics, clindamycin may become the drug of choice.

 Also, it is active against a variety of bacteria and this is important because tooth infections often involve several types of bacteria.
 Clindamycin is also the drug of choice when the infection has spread to the jaw bone.
 This condition is called osteomyelitis.

-• Clindamycin is available in pharmacies as the brand name Dalacin C or Cleocin.
-The usual dose for adults is 150-300 mg – that is one or two capsules to be taken four times daily for about a week or two.
+Clindamycin is available in pharmacies as the brand name Dalacin C or Cleocin.
+The usual prescribed dose for adults is 150-300 mg- that is one or two capsules to be taken four times daily for about a week or two.
 The dose is less than this if it is prescribed for a child.

-Clindamycin can also be taken intravenously (through the vein) in severe cases for quicker action.
+Clindamycin can also be given intravenously in severe cases for quicker action.

 How Long Does It Take To Work?